Skip to main content

 Jalene Lumb, North American Director, Project & Program Management – Global Knowledge

 For this client, we faced a unique challenge.
 The training needed to teach the learners how to answer the phone in emergency situations for a police organization.
-They needed to ask the right questions in a way that kept the caller calm and on the line, figure out quickly what was going on and exactly where the caller was, and record that info so the dispatcher could send out whoever was needed.
+They needed to ask the right questions in a way that kept the caller calm and on the line, figure out quickly what was going on and exactly where the caller was, and record that information so the dispatcher could send the right kind of help.

-The organization’s existing training revolved around learning how to quickly and accurately process calls in one jurisdiction, but there were over 20 additional jurisdictions with their own sets of anomalies.
-We needed a way for the learners to process a huge amount of info in a way that was truly memorable.
-Combined with this difficulty was the fact that the content was very specific and filled with exact, step by step procedures to follow in hundreds of different police incidents that the learners would be taking calls about.
+The organization’s existing lecture training revolved around learning how to quickly and accurately process calls in one jurisdiction, but each of the 20 other jurisdictions had its own anomalies.
+Learners needed to process a huge amount of info in a way that was truly memorable.
+Making this more difficult was the fact that the content was very specific and filled with exact, step-by-step procedures related to the hundreds of police incidents that the learners would be taking calls about.

-We recommended a combination of an online, interactive game experience reinforced in a collaborative learning classroom environment.
+We recommended combining an online, interactive game experience with a collaborative learning classroom environment to reinforce the information.

-The final result was a huge set of classroom training materials for a four-week, full time intensive training program.
-Each day used new online and classroom-based game materials, and included time for the learner to reflect on their learning, individual challenges, and action steps at the end of each day to reinforce the learning.
+The final result was a huge set of classroom training materials for a four-week, full-time intensive training program.
+Each day used new online and classroom-based game materials and included time at the end of each day for the learner to reflect on their learning, individual challenges, and action steps.
+This component helped reinforce the learning.

-We worked closely with a team of subject matter experts to discover the critical concepts, and then mapped out a learning plan to build on prior knowledge and incorporate hand-on practice using real-life simulated scenarios.
-Our final product included facilitator and participant guides, supporting documentation, in-class interactive learning games, card decks, classroom-based game materials, wall maps to reinforce learning and for group and team learning activities, scenario booklets, and slide decks.
+We worked closely with a team of subject matter experts to discover the critical concepts.
+Then, we mapped out a learning plan to build on prior knowledge and incorporate hands-on practice using real-life simulated scenarios.
+Our final product included

-A particular highlight of the training was an innovative, travel-themed game that used video guidance, self-directed learning, and in-class group activities and discussion to teach about the multiple jurisdictions.
+A particular highlight of the training was an innovative, travel-themed game that used video guidance, self-directed learning, and in-class group activities and discussions to teach learners about the multiple jurisdictions.

 “The project was successful due to Cara’s organized nature, the way she paid attention to the details and how she was able to see the big picture all at the same time.
 I really appreciated her professionalism and determination.
 Cara led her team, and collaborated with ours, very effectively.
 I was able to step back knowing the project would come together.
 There were several challenges we encountered throughout the project and she never let me or the team down throughout all obstacles and met very tight, fixed deadlines.”